gkonovalov/free-vpn/README.md

 ## <a id="installing-dependencies">Installing Dependencies</a>

-To set up the required dependencies for this tool, follow these steps:
+Follow these steps to set up the required dependencies for this tool:

 1. **Install Python**:

-   You can install Python using [Homebrew](https://brew.sh/) on macOS.
+   To install Python on macOS, use [Homebrew](https://brew.sh/).
 Open your terminal and run:

     ```bash
     brew install python
     ```

-   For more information and installation methods on different operating systems, you can refer to the [official Python installation guide](https://www.python.org/downloads/).
+   For additional installation methods across different operating systems, refer to the [official Python installation guide](https://www.python.org/downloads/).

 2. **Install Terraform CLI**:

-   You can install Terraform using [Homebrew](https://brew.sh/) on macOS.
-Open your terminal and run the following commands:
+   To install Terraform on macOS, use Homebrew.
+Execute the following commands in your terminal:

     ```bash
     brew tap hashicorp/tap
     brew install hashicorp/tap/terraform
     ```

-   For more information and installation methods on different operating systems, you can refer to the [official Terraform installation guide](https://developer.hashicorp.com/terraform/install).
+   For further details and installation instructions for other platforms, consult the [official Terraform installation guide](https://developer.hashicorp.com/terraform/install).

 3. **Install Ansible**:

-   To install Ansible on macOS, you can use the package manager Homebrew.
-Run the following command in your terminal:
+   Install Ansible on macOS using Homebrew by running:

     ```bash
     brew install ansible
     ```

-   For more information and installation methods on different operating systems, you can refer to the [official Ansible installation guide](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).
+   For comprehensive installation methods on various operating systems, check the [official Ansible installation guide](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).

 4. **Install AWS CLI**:

-   To install AWS CLI on macOS, you can use the package manager Homebrew.
-Run the following command in your terminal:
+   To install AWS CLI on macOS, use Homebrew with the following command:

     ```bash
     brew install awscli
     ```

-   For more information and installation methods on different operating systems, you can refer to the [official AWS CLI installation guide](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
+   For additional information and installation methods on different platforms, refer to the [official AWS CLI installation guide](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).

-   Ensure you have configured the AWS CLI with your AWS access keys.
-You will be prompted for your `Access Key ID`, `Secret Access Key`, default region name, and output format:
+   After installation, configure the AWS CLI with your access keys.
+You will be prompted to enter your `Access Key ID`, `Secret Access Key`, default region name, and output format:

     ```bash
     aws configure